Lessons in religious intolerance

 All the outrage being expressed by some parents and outspoken members of the local Muslim community revolves not around how the teacher used the depiction(s) of Muhammad but that he used them at all.

-However, in a pluralistic society founded on the principle, if not always the practice, of free speech and free thought, conservative Muslims have every right to feel and express offence when their most intimate beliefs are lampooned.
+However, in a pluralistic society founded on the principle, if not always the practice, of and free thought, conservative Muslims have every right to feel and express offence when their most intimate beliefs are lampooned.
 However, they have no right to censor how the rest of society relates to their prophet.
 What is sacred for Muslims is not (necessarily) sacred for non-Muslims… or other Muslims, for that matter.

 Even the recognises this principle when it clearly states in al-Kafirun (The Disbelievers):